 - Due to elevated levels of pregnancy hormone hCG, women carrying multiples may have more nausea and vomiting than those carrying only one baby

 - Your faster-than-normal growing belly may tip you off.
 But if you’ve never been pregnant before you don’t have anything to compare it to.

-- If you have any of the following conditions you may have greater risk of twin pregnancy: Family history of fraternal twins, fertility treatments like in vitro fertilization (IVF), mother is of advanced maternal age (over 35 years old), BMI over 30, above average maternal height, or you’ve had previous pregnancies
+- If you have any of the following conditions you may have a greater risk of twin pregnancy: Family history of fraternal twins, fertility treatments like in vitro fertilization (IVF), the mother is of advanced maternal age (over 35 years old), BMI over 30, above average maternal height, or you’ve had previous pregnancies

 Belly photos – 5 weeks pregnant with twins

 Check out these mommas and their 5 weeks pregnant with twins belly!